Heuberger/Puzzle/docs/index.md

 ![splash](splash.png)

+A Jigsaw Puzzle
+by Carlos F. Heuberger

-*use at your own risk - no warranties!*  v0.10
+*Use at your own risk - no warranties!* For my family and myself.

+Copyright: Carlos F. Heuberger.
+All rights reserved.

+You are allowed to play the game as described in the next Section under "Running".

+Other then that, you are not allowed to use, change and/or redistribute any User-Generated Content, except as described in Github Terms of Service (Section D.5).